zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 2. In the `gradle.properties` file, set the URL of the specific Artifactory containing the _PLE_ artifact.
 Provide the corresponding credentials to gain access to the Maven repository.

-    If you are using the Zowe Giza artifactory, use the credentials in the following code block: <font color = "red"> Why are we mentioning Zowe here?
-Is there a Zowe artifactory? </font>
+    If you are using the Giza artifactory, use the credentials in the following code block:

     ```ini
     # Repository URL for getting the enabler-java artifact